Ministry of Home Affairs (Bhutan): Departments

-The Department of Culture has eight divisions: the Division for Cultural Properties; the Division for Conservation of Architectural Heritage Sites; the National Library; the Textile Museum; the National Museum; the Folk Heritage Museum; the Royal Academy of Performing Arts; and the Driglam Sections.
+The Department of Culture and Dzongkha Development has eight divisions: the Division for Cultural Properties; the Division for Conservation of Architectural Heritage Sites; the National Library; the Textile Museum; the National Museum; the Folk Heritage Museum; the Royal Academy of Performing Arts; and the Driglam Sections.
 The Department of Culture was previously known as the Special Commission for Cultural Affairs (SCCA), the Commission was established through a Royal Decree on July 31, 1985, with the mandate to preserve and promote Bhutan's cultural and traditional heritage.
 The Commission was reconstituted in 1995 as the Solzin Lhentshog with fifteen members.
 Following the devolution of the executive authority to the elected Lhengye Zhungtshog in June 1998, the body was reconstituted for the third time in September 1998 with 15 members for three-year terms with Lyonpo Thinley Gyamtsho as its chairman.
 With the third restructuring exercise of the Government Organizations, the Commission was again renamed as the National Commission for Cultural Affairs (NCCA), which later became a Department of Culture under the Ministry of Home and Cultural Affairs in on June 19, 2003.

 The Department of Immigration polices illegal immigration and provides immigration services for legal residents, including naturalization and visa services.
 Bhutanese passports, however, are the purview of the Ministry of Foreign Affairs.
 The department has three divisions: the Immigration Service Division (managing Regional Immigration Offices and Paro Airport); the Inspection Division; and the Naturalization and Resident Permit Division.

 The Department of Civil Registration and Census is composed of three divisions: the Civil Registration and Citizenship Services Division; the Demography and Information Division; and the Population Census Division.

 The Department of Local Governance oversees and implements Bhutan's program of decentralization.

 The Department of Disaster Management oversees and directs local and national governments in preparation and prevention for disasters.